Papua New Guinea is the Newest Kid on the Deregulated Economic Block(chain)

-This is a prudent move by a government attempting to diversify its economic activity.
-As of 2014, most of the labor force was engaged in agrarian activity such as forestry and land cultivation while resource extraction supports the majority of GDP growth.
+This is a prudent move by a government attempting to diversify its economic output.
+As of 2014, most of the labor force was engaged in agrarian activity such as forestry and land cultivation, while resource extraction provided the majority of GDP growth.
 This recent surge in extraction activity has positioned PNG to become a significant economic player in the South Pacific.
-Now PNG can leverage its newfound status to help spread the gospel of blockchain to the rest of the South Pacific, further contributing to blockchain innovations and introducing the technology to regional nations in need of greater efficiencies.
+Now PNG can leverage its newfound status to help spread the gospel of blockchain to the rest of the South Pacific.

 With all of the regulatory pressure from leading governments, the initiative could not come at a better time.
-Major economic powerhouses such as The United States have stifled the growth of blockchain innovation and token offerings, causing many blockchain companies to seek economic asylum in the countries listed in the first paragraph.
-The SEC recently reaffirmed its position that all tokens should be classified as securities, regardless if they are security or utility tokens.
+Major economic powerhouses such as The United States have stifled the growth of blockchain innovation and token offerings, causing many blockchain companies to seek economic asylum elsewhere.
+The SEC recently reaffirmed its position that all tokens should be classified as securities, regardless of their underlying use.

 For those unaware of the difference between a security token and a utility token, security tokens are issued to represent ownership or equity in the issuing company (think stocks).
 Utility tokens (also called user tokens), on the other hand, are issued to allow user engagement in the underlying product or service.
 A fun example of this issue is the system utilized by your friendly neighborhood Chuck E Cheese.
-To access the arcade games, one must trade in their USD for arcade tokens (aka “utility tokens”) and only then can you access Chuck E Cheese in all its glory.
-Should the SEC apply regulations our favorite childhood arcade economy too???
-To be fair, you can profit from the rise in the value of utility tokens.
-Good luck trying to make money hustling Chuck E Cheese tokens.
+To access the arcade games, one must trade USD for arcade tokens (aka “utility tokens”) and only then can you enjoy Chuck E Cheese in all its glory.
+Should the SEC apply regulations our favorite childhood arcade economy too?
+To be fair, its possible to profit from utility tokens.
+Good luck trying to hustle Chuck E Cheese tokens.

-As tokenization continues to grow in popularity, countries like PNG are wise to capitalize on this trend.
-In 2017, ICO’s raised more than USD 5.6 billion for blockchain companies compared to the roughly $1 billion from traditional VC firms.
+As tokenization continues to grow in popularity, countries like PNG are wise to capitalize on the trend.
+In 2017, ICO’s raised more than USD 5.6 billion for blockchain companies compared to roughly $1 billion from traditional VC.

 In the first two months of 2018, this trend has continued.
 ICO’s have raised 3.5x more capital for blockchain and blockchain-adjacent startups than traditional VC.
 Moreover, companies like Polymath are leading the charge to tokenize all asset classes (including conventional VC).
 If they succeed in this effort, countries like PNG will be in an ideal position to help support this nascent shift and benefit financially.

-The countries that don’t assimilate crypto-friendly economic initiatives will ultimately hinder blockchain innovation and squander employment opportunities for their citizens.
-As social media icon Gary Vaynerchuk, always says, “Innovate or die.”
+The countries that don’t assimilate crypto-friendly economic initiatives will ultimately hinder blockchain innovation and miss the opportunity support the new token economy.
+As social media guru, Gary Vaynerchuk, always says, “Innovate or die.”